saxamaphone69/ss21/readme.md

  - 4chan-JS code that isn't needed as we use 4chan x

 ### 4chan x filters
-ss16 makes use of the highlighting feature in 4chan x to give certain posts extra styling. if you'd like to experience ss16 as intended, add these filters
+ss16 makes use of the highlighting feature in 4chan x to give certain posts extra styling. if you'd like to experience ss16 as intended, add these filters:

 #### post numbers
 `/(\d)\1$/;highlight:post--dubs;top:no;boards:s4s` - posts with dubs vibrate and are checked on /s4s/